 The horse leader's main duty is to ensure the horse is under control at all times.
 The degree of assistance will depend on the rider and on the horse.
 We encourage the rider to be in control to the best of his/her ability and the horse leader assists when required.
 As the rider progresses, the assistance of the horse leader will decrease.
+The leader keeps talking to a minimum to concentrate on the horse.

 - In an emergency: the leader's responsibility is to control the horse.
 Bring the horse to a halt immediately.
 If your rider is down, move the horse a safe distance away and halt.
 Wait for the instructor's directions.
-Allow the instructor and side walkers to attend to the rider. - Lead the horse from the left side (unless requested to change sides), positioning yourself between the horse's eye and shoulder.
+Allow the instructor and side walkers to attend to the rider. - Lead the horse from the left side (unless requested to change sides), positioning yourself between the horse's eye and shoulder - ≰ Keep both hands on the lead rope at all times.
+One should be approximately 6-12 inches from the clip, the other holding the end of the lead rope in a figure eight pattern.
+You may wish to wear gloves.